JetBrains/kotlin-playground/examples.md

     }
 }
 //sampleStart
+/*
+Pass a lambda to any function to check if the collection contains an even number.
+The function any gets a predicate as an argument and returns true if there is at least one element satisfying the predicate.
+*/
 fun containsEven(collection: Collection<Int>): Boolean = collection.any { it % 2 == 0 }
 //sampleEnd
 ```

 </div>

 ## Manual initialization